-WHAT YOU CAN DO...
+WHAT YOU CAN DO ...

 - Report new sightings.
-If you catch a Round Goby it should be destroyed and not released back into any waters. - Always dispose of your unwanted bait and the contents of your bait bucket or bait bucket water on land or in the trash.
+If you catch a Round Goby it should be destroyed as it cannot be released alive into any waters. - Always dispose of unwanted bait and the contents of bait buckets or bait bucket water on land or in the trash.
 It is illegal to dump the contents of a bait bucket into any waters or within 30 metres of any waters. - Never use gobies as bait.
-It is against the law to use gobies as bait or have live gobies in your possession.
+It is illegal to use gobies as bait or have live gobies in your possession.